DOT (Department of Transportation)

 The DOT code can be found on the tires and will help you discover the true age of the tire.

 The DOT abbreviation on your tires means that the tire meets all applicable safety standards set by the U.S. Department of Transportation (DOT = U.S. Department of Transportation).
-The letters DOT are followed by three four-digit sets of letters and numbers used to identify the manufacturer, the tire series, and most importantly, the date of manufacture.
 The DOT numeric code is also used by manufacturers that do not ship to the U.S.

 How do I find out the age of a tire?